michaelkolesidis/emoji-minesweeper/README.md

 ## Description
 The classic Minesweeper game reimagined and implemented with emojis.
-It is an example of object-based JavaScript, each Cell is an instance of the class Cell.
+It is an example of object-oriented JavaScript: each Cell is an instance of the class Cell.
 Mines are allocated randomly on page load.

 The mine allocation used to be based on probability (ex. each cell had a 15% chance to be a mine) which made the total number of mines variable.
 It has since been redesigned, and now the total number of mines can be set in the code.